-The gluteus minimus is an important muscle in the buttock and there are many trigger points around gluteus minimus.
-This fan shaped muscle arises from the pelvis and attaches to the femur or the main leg bone.
+The gluteus minimus is an important muscle in the buttock and there are many gluteus minimus trigger points to treat.
+This fan-shaped muscle arises from the pelvis and attaches to the femur or the main leg bone.
 When you stand on one leg the gluteus minimus will contract to balance you.

 You can find myofascial triggers in the muscle by pressing into the soft tissue of the side of your hip or buttock area.
 It is best to lie on your side so the overlying gluteus medius muscle is relaxed.

 There are complex patterns of pain referral from gluteus minimus trigger points.
 One set of triggers occurs toward the front of the muscle and will refer pain to a thin band down the outside of the leg.
 This band of soreness may reach right down to the ankle.

 Strangely, this band of pain down the leg is not felt over the outside of the knee.
 Myofascial points occurring further back in the muscle are often felt deep within the buttock and refer in a broad band down the back of the thigh to just below the knee.